peterminicka/pimatic-plugin-template/README.md

 Only added values are displayed.
 So it is possible to build your own SolvisMax environment.
 All possible values are listet in device-config-schema.

-The "label"-attribute let your values be more readable.
+The "label"-attribute makes your values more readable.
 Best way to collect the data for your environment is to open SolvisRemote in a browser and open the system scheme in the mobile view.
 Have a look at the sourcecode of the "schemam.html".
 Scroll down to the BODY-tag and you'll find the needed information.

 ## Full example